nick-ng/poe-map-team/README.md

 - 2.0 Icicle Mine (2, Icicle Mine of Fanning, Icicle Mine of Sabotage)
 - 2.0 Kinetic Bolt (1, Kinetic Bolt of Fragmentation)
 - 2.0 Summon Chaos Golem (2, Summon Chaos Golem of Hordes, Summon Chaos Golem of the Maelström)
+- 1.8 Absolution (1, Absolution of Inspiring)
 - 1.5 Blink Arrow (2, Blink Arrow of Bombarding Clones, Blink Arrow of Prismatic Clones)
+- 1.5 Summon Ice Golem (2, Summon Ice Golem of Hordes, Summon Ice Golem of Shattering)
 - 1.5 Incinerate (2, Incinerate of Venting, Incinerate of Expanse)
 - 1.5 Lightning Conduit (1, Lightning Conduit of the Heavens)
-- 1.1 Summon Ice Golem (2, Summon Ice Golem of Hordes, Summon Ice Golem of Shattering)
+- 1.3 Ethereal Knives (2, Ethereal Knives of the Massacre, Ethereal Knives of Lingering Blades)
 - 1.0 Cleave (1, Cleave of Rage)
 - 1.0 Consecrated Path (1, Consecrated Path of Endurance)
 - 1.0 Earthquake (1, Earthquake of Amplification)